tj/mon/Readme.md

   I highly recommend checking out jgallen23's [mongroup(1)]([mongroup(1)](https://github.com/jgallen23/mongroup), which provides a great interface for managing any number of `mon(1)` instances.

+## Logs

+  By default `mon(1)` logs to stdio, however when daemonized it will default to writing a log file named `./mon.log`.
+If you have several instances you may wish to `--prefix` the log lines, or specify separate files.

 ## Signals

   - __SIGQUIT__ graceful shutdown